dashpradeep99/docker-complete-tutorial/6-networking.md

 	You can see that `eth0` was assigned an IP from RED's `10.10.10.0/24` subnet.
 There is also an `eth1` interface with a `172.18.0.0/16` address.
 When you create your first overlay network on any host, Docker also creates another network on each host called `docker_gwbridge`.
 Docker uses this network to provide external access for containers.

-	Every container in an overlay network also gets an `eth` interface in the `docker_gwbridge` which allows the container to access the external world.
+	Every container in an overlay network gets an `eth` interface on the `docker_gwbridge` which allows the container to access the external world.
 The `docker_gwbridge` is similar to Docker's default `bridge` network, but unlike the `bridge` it restricts Inter-Container Communication(ICC).
 Docker creates only one `docker_gwbridge` bridge network per host regardless of the number of overlay networks present.

 6. Overlay networks also support a container discovery feature.
+Still on
+7.  `node-1` run the following command.

 		$ docker exec container1 cat /etc/hosts
 		10.10.10.2	42b58f7ea6dd